asamoahj/asamoahj/README.md

 # 💫 About Me:
-I am currently researching how to leverage AI to develop autonomous systems that secure visual computing processes, such as computer vision applications in drones or autonomous vehicles
+I am currently researching how to leverage AI to augment computer systems and architecture.

 ## 🌐 Socials: